Loredana Zefi

-Loredana Zefi ([lɔɾɛˈdana ˈzɛfi]; born 1 September 1995), also known mononymously as Loredana, is a Swiss-born Kosovan rapper.
-Her debut single, "Sonnenbrille", was a commercial success in Albania and German-speaking Europe, and received two gold certifications in Austria and Germany.
+Loredana Zefi ([lɔɾɛˈdana ˈzɛfi]; born 1 September 1995), often known as simply Loredana, is a Kosovan rapper and singer.
+Her debut single, "Sonnenbrille", became a commercial success in Albania and German-speaking Europe, and received two gold certifications in Austria and Germany.
 In September 2018, Loredana signed with German subsidiary of Sony Music and released the commercially successful single "Bonnie & Clyde" with husband Mozzik.
 Her debut studio album, King Lori, followed in September 2019 and reached the top three in the latter countries and Switzerland.
 It featured several successful singles, including "Eiskalt", "Genick", "Jetzt rufst du an", as well as the rapper's first number-one single in Germany, "Kein Plan".

 Loredana released four subsequent number-one single's, "Angst", "Du bist mein", "Kein Wort" and "Nicht verdient", in 2020.
-Her second studio album, Medusa (2020), reached the top 20 in Austria, Germany and Switzerland, respectively.
+Her second studio album, Medusa (2020), reached the top 20 in Austria, Germany and Switzerland.
 Following a brief hiatus, Loredana and Mozzik released their first collaborative album, No Rich Parents, in 2021, which featured the number-one single "Rosenkrieg".
 She has received several awards and nominations, including the Bravo Otto Awards, MTV Europe Music Awards and Swiss Music Awards.

 Life and career

 1995–2018: Early life and career beginnings

-Loredana was born on 1 September 1995 into a Kosovan family from Ferizaj in the city of Lucerne, Switzerland.
-Her family is of the Catholic faith.
+Loredana was born on 1 September 1995 into an Albanian family from Ferizaj in Lucerne, Switzerland.
+Her family is Catholic.
 At the age of 18, she became interested in music and wrote songs for other artists along with German producer Macloud.
-In 2018, Loredana gained widespread attention as an influencer for her short social media videos featuring dancing and lip-syncing content, as well as her relationship with Kosovo-Albanian rapper Mozzik.
+In 2018, Loredana gained attention as an influencer for her short social media videos featuring dancing and lip-syncing content, as well as her relationship with Kosovo-Albanian rapper Mozzik.
 Her debut single, "Sonnenbrille", was subsequently released in June 2018.
 It was commercially successful in Albania and German-speaking Europe, and was certified gold in Austria and Germany.
 "Bonnie & Clyde" in collaboration with Mozzik was released as her second single in September 2018.
 The Albanian and German-language hip hop and R&B track was as commercially successful as its predecessor "Sonnenbrille".
-In the same year, she released her third single "Milliondollar$mile", which saw a moderate success.
+In the same year, she released her third single "Milliondollar$mile", which achieved moderate success.